basem119/MiniStore/README.md

-# MiniStore
-MiniStore is ecommerce website for Bags that enable customers to order their need online.
+MiniStore  MCV project is ecommerce website for Bags that enable customers to order their need online.